Resin Obsession – Resin Art, Crafts & Jewelry Supplies › Forums › How Can I…? › Need a temporary edging that resin will not stick to

-This topic contains 7 replies, has 2 voices, and was last updated by Deborah Pouliot 1 month ago.
+- This topic has 7 replies, 2 voices, and was last updated 1 year, 1 month ago by Deborah Pouliot.

 Hi please help I’m trying to make a resin charm.
 The problem I face is I need a temporary outer edging that I can shape to my liking and will not stick to my resin.
 Any suggestions to what I can use.

 - January 2, 2018 at 1:27 pm #11599Katherine SwiftKeymaster

 Packing tape or masking tape works well (sticky side).
 If not, you can melt some wax and use that.

 - January 7, 2018 at 3:17 pm #11646MemeauxGuest